-"Tender glazed carrots cooked in a reduced sauce of brown sugar, honey, and pumpkin pie spice.
-A perfect side dish with a dose of comfort food wholesomeness!"
+"Tender sauteed baby carrots cooked in a reduced sauce of brown sugar, honey, and pumpkin pie spice.
+A side dish with a dose of comfort food wholesomeness!"

 Because, you see, I had come to think of my recipe catalog (both online and off) as “something special.”
 I started this blog more than two years ago (primarily so I could learn how to cook) and lately I’ve come to feel like I’ve been doing a pretty good job.
-I feel like I’ve got a handle on things.
-So, yes, when it came time to do some serious cooking, I was confident.
+I feel like I’ve got a handle on this “cooking” gig.
+So, yes, when it came time to do some serious cooking last fall, I was confident.
 I was ready.
-I thought I had “enough” food to keep everyone occupied and happy.
+I thought I had more than “enough” food options to keep everyone occupied and happy.

 By this point, I’m sure those of you who have many successful holiday dinners under your belt can already tell how this story ends.
 But if you’re anything like me and don’t see the inevitable problem that was waiting for me around the bend, here it is:

 And, really, this is a common “problem” in our house, anyway.
 The Husband and I tend to eat just a main dish and nothing else, because it always seems like a waste to spend any more effort on just the two of us.

-But when I’m trying to dazzle my mother (and The Husband, too, I guess) with my cooking prowess, it felt like I needed more to show for it than a few slices of turkey.
+But when I’m trying to dazzle my mother (and The Husband, too, I guess) with my cooking prowess, it felt like I needed more to show for it than just another helping of turkey.

-Which, of course, brings me to this post, which marks my first effort to expand on my side dish options: Brown Sugar Glazed Carrots!
+Which, of course, brings me to this post, which marks my first effort to expand on my side dish options: how to make brown sugar carrots!

 So given that I clearly love them that much, that begs the question:

-Why did it take me so long to make a recipe with sauteed baby carrots?
+Why did it take me so long to post a recipe with sauteed baby carrots?
 And not just sauteed baby carrots, but brown sugar baby carrots?

 Oh, sorry, I thought you’d have the answer to that one, because I’m certainly drawing a blank.
 Your guess would be way better than mine.

-But to get back on topic: I did finally make a glazed carrot recipe, and you guys, I’m so glad I finally got with the program and saved the day by adding this Thanksgiving carrot recipe to my arsenal.
+But to get back on topic: I clearly did perfect a glazed carrots with brown sugar, and you guys, I’m so glad I finally got with the program and saved the day by adding this Thanksgiving carrot recipe to my arsenal.

-This has easily become my new favorite go-to side dish.
+It has easily become one of my new favorite go-to side dishes.

 When making this recipe yourself, you have complete control over the consistency of the sauce.
-I tend to like the sauce to be really reduced and extra thick, so it was awesome to have that control while the food was cooking.
+I tend to like the sauce to be really reduced and extra thick, so it was awesome to adjust that to my liking while the food was cooking.

 Plus, I love the extra hint of pumpkin pie spice in this recipe.
 You can leave it out, of course, but I think it gives this recipe a much-needed dose of “comfort food wholesomeness.’